kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

      - Description
    * - environment
      - string
-     - Domain name of the customer's Emarsys environment (e.g. login.emarsys.net)
+     - Domain name of the customer's Emarsys environment (e.g. login.emarsys.net).
    * - customer_id
      - int
-     - ID of the customer in the Emarsys database
+     - ID of the customer in the Emarsys database.
    * - program_type
      - string
-     - Possible values: ‘batch’, ‘transactional’, ‘recurring’
+     - Possible values: ‘batch’, ‘transactional’, ‘recurring’.
+   * - program_id
+     - int
+     - Identifies the Automation Center program running the node.
+   * - node_id
+     - int
+     - Identifies the Automation Center program running the node.
    * - queue_id
      - int
      - Identifies the trigger request.
 This value is unique for each trigger event from a given environment.